theodoreOnzGit/thermal_hydraulics_rs/README.md

 OpenFOAM and GeN-Foam are released under GNU GPL v3.0.
 As I am reliant on these libraries under the GNU GPL v3.0 license, this software is also released under GNU GPL v3.0.

+The Intel math kernel library (intel-mkl) is used for linear algebra calculations on windows machines, and therefore is subject to the intel simplified software license.
+Neither I nor the writers of the crate are associated with or represent Intel.

+I'm also not a representative of the Rust Foundation, nor am I affiliated with them.

 ## Principles